Rin Rin the tadpole: History

-Rin Rin the tadpole represents the stereotype of the self-assured youth, never listening to his elders.
+Rin Rin the tadpole represents the stereotype of the self-assured youth, never listening to his elders; the original poem was meant to teach children to obey their mothers.
 He is depicted in an aristocratic dandy fashion ("With short pants, a stylish necktie, hat with ribbons and a wedding frock coat").
 His mother (naturally, a frog) asks him not to leave the house, but he doesn't listen to her.
 The companions in his adventures are a young mouse ("el Niño Ratico"), and an old lady rat ("Doña Ratona").
 They go around, partying and drinking beer.
 Finally, due to this misconduct, they end tragically, devoured by predators.
-The mouse and rat were eaten by cats while the frog was devoured by a duck.
+The mouse and rat were eaten by cats, while the frog was devoured by a duck.

+El renacuajo paseador (1882)

 Cultural references

-Rin Rin is one of the most recognized characters of the Colombian culture, and is commonly used in elementary school textbooks, nursery rhymes and children literature compilations.
+Rin Rin is one of the most recognizable characters within Colombian culture, and is commonly used in elementary school textbooks, nursery rhymes and children literature compilations.

-The Mexican musician Silvestre Revueltas composed his ballet El renacuajo paseador in 1936.

 Representations of the character are used in parades and carnivals.
-In recent years, the theme parks Mundo Aventura and Colombian National Coffee Park have used animatronic versions of the tadpole.
+In recent years, the theme parks Mundo Aventura and Parque del Café have used animatronic versions of the tadpole.